Ariescyn/EldenRing-Save-Manager/README.md

 I can easily modify this program to work with dark souls 3 or other games.
 Just let me know.

-Icon used from https://www.deviantart.com/abdelrahman18/art/Elden-Ring-Icon-877626671
+Icon used from https://www.deviantart.com/abdelrahman18/art/Elden-Ring-Icon-877626671 You can use this icon to replace the horrible default one.

 NOTE: Never use someone elses save file or you'll get banned.
 The exe was compiled with pyinstaller and windows defender might report it as untrusted.
 This is a common issue with pyinstaller.
 Just click more info > run anyway.
 I am working to fix this by compiling it differently but it has been a real PAIN.
 Would appreciate advice.